Dry Facts about Earth:

 The organization of sovereign nations, the

-Meanwhile the political power is more or less divided among the
+Meanwhile the power is divided among the

 Constitution of Earth:

-There is no Constitution of Earth.
 As a good basis for a future draft would be

 the